Chris Fronda on Logic, Capitalism, and the Future of Expertise

 “Capitalism isn’t perfect.
 But it’s one of the best systems we’ve created, because it rewards innovation, hard work, and value creation.”

+Want more stories like this?
 Subscribe to the Capitalists for Capitalism magazine to get fresh perspectives, bold ideas, and real stories from the builders, investors, and rebels shaping the future of freedom.